im-ukr/SmartStay/README.md

 ### 8: Start Dynamic Pricing System

-Follow the steps as mentioned in [Model/README.md](https://github.com/im-ukr/SmartStay/tree/test/Model#readme) to set up it up.
-The Price in the app updates on clicking refresh to match the prices computed by this System.
+Follow the steps as mentioned in [Model/README.md](https://github.com/im-ukr/SmartStay/tree/test/Model#readme) to set it up.
+The Price in the app updates on refresh to match the prices computed by this System.